This week I am in beautiful Orlando, Florida for the [IBM Systems Technical University] conference.

 Cognitive computing is different than the tabulating and programming paradigms of prior decades.
 It is focused on Natural Language Processing, citing evidence to base responsed, and the ability to learn and improve based on learning from experience.
 The IBM Watson group is working with Memorial Sloane Kettering to help oncology doctors with cancer patients.

-In an interesting demo, IBM Watson computer analyzed thousands of "TED Talk" videos, and is able to respond to search queries by playing a 30-second video clip that addresses that topic.
+In an interesting demo, IBM Watson computer analyzed thousands of "TED Talk" videos, and was able to respond to search queries by playing a 30-second video clip that most closely address the search topic.

 Cognitive computing is also looking at "Neuro-Synaptic" chips that work very much like the neurons and synapses in the brain.
 I have seen some of this work already at the IBM Almaden Research Center in California.